- Home-use microphones are making a spectacular comeback, after the popularity increase of streaming services.

 There you go, these are the best audio recording and editing tools that you can use with your Blue Yeti mike.

-If you’ve used other audio programs that you think we should include to this list, just drop us a line in the comments below.
+If you’ve used other audio programs that you think we should include in this list, just drop us a line in the comments below.

 FAQ: Learn more about Blue Yeti microphones